aknochow/install-kcp/README.md

 ### Custom Install

-Override variables in `install-kcp.yaml` or pass them as extra_vars on the command line with `-e`.
+Override variables in `install-kcp.yaml` or pass them as extra_vars on the command line with `-e`:

 `ansible-playbook install-kcp.yaml -e "kcp_extra_args=--feature-gates=KCPSyncerTunnel=true"`
 ```